cardano-foundation/CIPs/CIP-0118/README-implicit.md

 **Fee and collateral payment modification makes sense**.
 Transaction fees have three components : per-transaction, per-size, and script execution.
 The total size-based fees paid by all transactions in a zone are always proportional to the zone's size, same as in the existing design (but on the transaction level).
+In this model, fees can be paid by any transaction(s) in the zone, so long as the total amount is sufficient to cover all required fees for all transactions.
 Since the maximum zone size is the same as max transaction size, the per-transaction component fee is only required to be paid once per zone.
 The collateral must always include the per-transaction amount in addition to the script-execution amount of fees.
 Collected collateral always covers fees for all scripts executed in the entire zone prior to the failing script.
 This is ensured by the checks in the `ZONE` transition.

+**Scripts can inspect other transactions in the zone**.
+The `requiredTxs` field allows users to specify additional transactions on which a given transaction depends.
+The resulting dependency graph can be any directed acyclic graph.
+The required transactions can, but do not have to be, shown to Plutus scripts.
+Only new-version scripts can be run in transactions with non-trivial new fields.
+Running scripts that do not inspect additional transaction data will require less execution units.

 **Value flow modification makes sense**.
 Proving in Agda the POV property at the zone level is in progress, but no problems are foreseen here.
 The requirement